richardred15/WindowJS/readme.md

 ## Window.js
 ###### There's a lot coming with this code base, I just have to actually write it all.

-WindowJS is a desktop style Window generator in the web browser
+WindowJS is a desktop style Window API
+Generate classically designed window elements

 https://richard.works/projects/Window.js/ - Testing Environment